ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A request to finalize an order will result in error if the CA is unwilling to issue a certificate corresponding to the submitted CSR.
 For example:

-* If the order indicated does not have status "ready"
 * If the CSR and order identifiers differ
 * If the account is not authorized for the identifiers indicated in the CSR
 * If the CSR requests extensions that the CA is not willing to include